openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 # Best Practices for Interface Custom Marshaling
 (For an overview of using the Enclave Definition Language (EDL) and the oeedger8r tool to produce enclave interface code, please refer to [Getting started with the Open Enclave edger8r](Edger8rGettingStarted.md).)

 Calling into and out of enclaves is done through special methods that switch into and out of the enclave, along with the marshaling of parameters that are passed into these functions.
 A lot of the code necessary to handle these calls and parameter marshaling are common to all function calls.
-Marshaling parameters from the host to the enclave for security purposed, and in doing so also helps to mitigate certain processor vulnerabilities (like spectre).
-The Open Enclave edger8r helps to define these special functions through the use of edl files and then generates boilerplate code for you.
+Marshaling parameters from the host to the enclave for security purposed, and in doing so also helps to mitigate certain processor vulnerabilities (like Spectre).
+The Open Enclave edger8r helps to define these special functions using EDL files and then generates boilerplate code for you.

 In some uncommon cases, developers may want to pass data types that are not defined at the interface level or handle marshaling differently than the oeedger8r tool generates.
 This is done by specifying `user_check` for the parameter constraint like the following example: